longuyen97/kotlin-neural-network/README.md

 - [x] Momentum driven gradient descent
 - [x] Adagrad optimization
 - [x] Adam optimization
-- [ ] RMSProp
+- [x] RMSProp
 - [x] Nestorov driven gradient descent
-- [ ] Dropping out neuronal network in forward and backward propagation
-- [ ] Recurrent Neuronal Network
-- [ ] Convolutional neuronal network
-- [ ] Data augmentation

-The implementation is made mostly for educational purpose to provide some insight into low level programming with neuronal network.
+The implementation is made mostly for educational purpose to provide some insight into low level programming with neural network.
 For this purpose I implemented the whole network topology with Kotlin/Java.

 ### Dataset
 - MNIST dataset for number classification